Skip to main content

 How Does TRT Influence Specific Cardiovascular Markers?

-The influence of on cardiovascular health can be observed through specific, measurable markers.
+The influence of testosterone therapy on cardiovascular health can be observed through specific, measurable markers.
 Clinicians closely monitor these parameters to assess the efficacy and safety of the treatment.
 The table below outlines some of the key metabolic and cardiovascular markers and how they are typically affected by TRT in men with hypogonadism and prediabetes.

 Cardiovascular Risk Marker Typical Observation with Low Testosterone Expected Change with Testosterone Therapy Clinical Significance